Unleash/unleash-client-python/docs/customstrategies.md

 ## Implementing a custom strategy

 * Set up a custom strategy in Unleash.
 Note down the name - you'll need this exact value to ensure we're loading the custom strategy correctly.
-* Create a custom strategy object by sub-classing the StrategyV2 object.
+* Create a custom strategy object by sub-classing the Strategy object.

 ```
 from UnleashClient.strategies.Strategies import Strategy

-class CatTest(StrategyV2):
+class CatTest(Strategy):
     def load_provisioning(self) -> list:
         return [x.strip() for x in self.parameters["sound"].split(',')]